-Personal data means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
-We will collect and use the following personal data about you and your associates:
+Personal data means any information about a person which can identify them.
+Examples of personal data are given below.
+It does not include data where the identity has been removed (which is called anonymous data).
+We will collect and use the following personal data about you and your associates.

-- This is information about you and your associates that you give us by filling in forms e.g. an application form or by corresponding with us by telephone, e-mail or otherwise.
-The information you give us may include your and your associates’ name, address, e-mail address and telephone number, date of birth, gender, marital status, financial information, occupation and employment history, health information, credit history, identification records, qualifications and details of income, assets, bank accounts, shares and other investments.
+- This is information about you and your associates that you give us by filling in forms (e.g. an application form) or by communicating with us (by telephone, email etc.).
+The information you give us may include your and your associates’ name, address, email address, telephone number, date of birth, gender, marital status, financial information, occupation, employment history, health information, credit history, identification records, qualifications and details of your finances (e.g. income, assets, bank accounts, shares and other investments).

-2.2 Information we collect or generate about you and your associates
+2.2 Personal data we collect or generate about you and your associates

-- We may record telephone conversations to process applications, manage facilities, resolve complaints, improve our service and for training, verification and quality assurance purposes.
+- Phone information – We may record telephone conversations to process applications; manage facilities; resolve complaints improve our service; and for training, verification and quality assurance purposes.

 - We generate data for statistical analysis.

-For full details on what cookies are, what they do, and which cookies are used by us, please see our https://www.financeireland.ie/cookie-policy/
+For full details on what cookies are, what they do, and which cookies are used by us, please see www.financeireland.ie/cookie-policy/

-- Financial/Credit Information – We will use information provided by credit reference agencies and your professional advisors including accountants when assessing your application for finance and to verify your or, if applicable, your associates’ identity.
-Such information may include some details about your financial status, other credit you have taken out, any credit arrangements you have met or failed to meet, and any court judgments made against you.
+- Financial and credit information – We will use information provided by credit reference agencies when we assess your application for finance and to verify your identity and any of your associates’ identities.
+Such information may include details of other credit you have taken out, any credit arrangements you have met or failed to meet, and any court judgments made against you.

-- Fraud Prevention Agencies – When verifying your identity as part of our application process, we may access information recorded by fraud prevention agencies within and outside Ireland.
+- Fraud prevention agencies – When verifying your identity as part of our application process, we may access information recorded by fraud prevention agencies in Ireland and abroad.
 This may include information about any criminal convictions and any allegations regarding criminal activity that relate to you.

-- Public databases – we may obtain information about individuals from public databases.
-We use reputable sources including but not limited to the electoral register and Companies Registration Office.
-We employ appropriate measures to assure the quality of information which we collect.
+- Public databases – We may obtain information about you and your associates from public databases.
+We use reputable sources such as the electoral register and the Companies Registration Office.
+We use appropriate measures to check the quality of the information we collect.

-- Co-Op and Accountant – We will obtain information in relation to the supply of milk including details of deductions and payments, milk volumes, revenue realised in relation to the milk volumes, the bad debt history, information in relation to any notifiable disease in any herd owed by the applicant or operated by the applicant, confirmation if the applicant has participated in or is participating in a Sustainable Dairy Assurance Scheme or equivalent and other information relating to your MilkFlex facility
+- Co-op and accountant – We will obtain information relating to the supply of milk (including deductions, payments, milk volumes and revenue realised in relation to milk volumes).
+We will obtain information about any bad debt history, your MilkFlex facility, and any notifiable disease in any herd owned or operated by you.
+We will also look for confirmation if you are, or were, a member of a Sustainable Dairy Assurance Scheme or an equivalent scheme.

-- If you do not provide us with your personal data we may not be able to provide you with our services or respond to any questions or requests you submit to us.
-We will tell you when we ask for personal data which is a contractual requirement or needed to comply with our legal obligations.
+If you do not provide us with your personal data, we may not be able to provide you with our services or respond to your questions or requests.
+We will tell you when we ask for personal data that is necessary as a contractual requirement or to comply with our legal obligations.

 We will hold, process and may disclose personal data for the following purposes: